-Is your neighborhood filled with the sounds of delivery trucks?
-Mine definitely is.
+Mine is.
 ‘Tis the season!
 I’ve seen delivery trucks in my neighborhood late in the evening and early in the morning.

 3. Ship to an alternate address.
 Depending on where you work, your company may allow you to ship your packages directly to your place of business.
 Check with management to see if this is acceptable.
 In addition, consider shipping your packages to a friend or relative’s home.

 4. Ship to the store.
-Some retailers allow you ship to a store near you.
+Some retailers allow you to ship to a store near you.
 While this isn’t as convenient, it does provide security and helps avoid long lines at the register.
 Some stores even offer special parking near the entrance.

-5. Hi tech solutions.
-If you order numerous packages all year round, it may be wise to invest in technology-based solutions.
-Examples of this may include mobile apps, security cameras, or services such as Package Guard.
+5. Hi-tech solutions.
+If you order numerous packages all year round, invest in technology-based solutions.
+Examples of this may include mobile apps, security cameras, or services.

 9. Ship to your local pack and ship store.
 If you have a UPS, FedEx, or other locally owned packing and shipping store nearby, consider sending your packages there.

-I hope that implementing one of these safety techniques can give you peace of mind during this hectic holiday season.
+I hope implementing one of these safety techniques can give you peace of mind during this hectic holiday season.

-Do you have any tips you’d like to share?
-I’d love to hear your thoughts; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.